AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-view-work-info.md

   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td>You must have an Adobe Creative Cloud license in addition to a Workfront license.</td>
+   <td>You must have an [!DNL Adobe Creative Cloud] license in addition to a [!DNL Workfront] license.</td>
   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>View access to Projects, Tasks, or Issues</p> <p>Note: If you still don't have access, ask your Workfront administrator if they set additional restrictions in your access level.
-For information on how a Workfront administrator can modify your access level, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>View access to Projects, Tasks, or Issues</p> <p>Note: If you still don't have access, ask your [!DNL Workfront] administrator if they set additional restrictions in your access level.
+For information on how a [!DNL Workfront] administrator can modify your access level, see <a href="../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>